hieuvp/learning-python/data-science/pandas-basics/README.md

 - (verb)
   - to provide food and drinks for a social event
-  - cung cấp thực phẩm, lương thực
+  - cung cấp đồ ăn thức uống
+  - e.g. who will be catering the wedding?

 <br />